 As noted earlier, net position may serve over time as a useful indicator of a government's financial standing.
-In the case of the District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$119.0 million at the close of the most recent fiscal year (see chart on next page).
+In the case of the District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$121.4 million at the close of the most recent fiscal year (see chart on next page).

-- A significant portion of the District's net position (\$111.2 million) reflects its investment in capital assets (e.g., land, construction in progress, buildings and improvements, and furniture and equipment net of accumulated depreciation) less any related debt (general obligation bonds payable and notes payable from direct borrowings) used to acquire those assets that are still outstanding.
+- A significant portion of the District's net position (\$103.6 million) reflects its investment in capital assets (e.g., land, construction in progress, buildings and improvements, and furniture and equipment net of accumulated depreciation) less any related outstanding liabilities used to acquire those assets that are still outstanding.
 The District uses these capital assets to provide services to students; consequently, these assets are not available for future spending.
-Although the District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities. - An additional portion of the District's net position (\$39.0 million) represents resources that are subject to external restrictions on how they may be used.
-The majority of the restricted balance is for capital outlay. - The remaining balance of net position (a deficit of \$31.2 million) is unrestricted.
+Although the District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities. - An additional portion of the District's net position (\$40.6 million) represents resources that are subject to external restrictions on how they may be used.
+The majority of the restricted balance is for capital outlay. - The remaining balance of net position (deficit of \$22.8 million) is unrestricted.
 This deficit does not mean that the District does not have resources available to pay its bills next year.
 Rather, it is the result of having long-term commitments that are greater than presently available resources.
-Specifically, the unrestricted net position balance includes the District's proportionate share of net pension assets and related deferred outflows and inflows of resources of the defined benefit administered by the Utah Retirement Systems (URS).
-In 2022, the District's unrestricted net position was reduced by \$39.5 million as a result of recognizing the net pension asset and deferred outflows and inflows of resources related to pensions.
+Specifically, the unrestricted net position balance includes the District's proportionate share of net pension liabilities and related deferred outflows and inflows of resources of the defined benefit administered by the Utah Retirement Systems (URS).

-WEBER SCHOOL DISTRICT'S Net Position

-June 30, 2022 and 2021
+WEBER SCHOOL DISTRICT'S Net Position June 30, 2023 and 2022

-(Governmen Total change
+Governmental activities Total change

-2022 2021 22-2021
+2023 2022 2023-2022

-Other assets \$ 365.9 \$ 198.0 \$ 167.9
+Other assets \$ 350.3 \$ 365.9 \$ (15.6)

-Capital assets 314.2 291.3 22.9
+Capital assets 402.6 314.2 88.4

-Total assets 680.1 489.3 190.8
+Total assets 752.9 680.1 72.8

-Deferred outflows of resources 50.5 32.2 18.3
+Deferred outflows of resources 60.7 50.5 10.2

-Other liabilities 75.1 56.7 18.4
+Other liabilities 83.6 75.1 8.5

-Long-term liabilities outstanding 303.4 259.1 44.3
+Long-term liabilities outstanding 487.8 303.4 184.4

-Total liabilities 378.5 315.8 62.7
+Total liabilities 571.4 378.5 192.9

-Deferred inflows of resources 233.1 145.2 87.9
+Deferred inflows of resources 120.8 233.1 (112.3)

 Net position:

-Net investment in capital assets 111.2 109.4 1.8
+Net investment in capital assets 103.6 111.2 (7.6)

-Restricted 19.4 8.4 11.0
+Restricted 40.6 19.4 21.2

-Unrestricted (11.6) (57.3) 45.7
+Unrestricted 1 (22.8) (11.6) (11.2)

-Total net position \$ 119.0 60.5 \$ 58.5
+Total net position \$ 121.4 119.0 \$ 2.4